 - Significant fuel degradation in a storage fuel pool and uncontrolled releases.

-“Practical elimination” of such accident situations can be demonstrated by deterministic and/or probabilistic considerations, taking into account the uncertainties due to the limited knowledge of some physical phenomena.
+“Practical elimination” of such accident situations can be demonstrated by deterministic and/or probabilistic considerations, considering the uncertainties due to the limited knowledge of some physical phenomena.
 This demonstration can be based on various aspects such as:

 - Physical impossibility.
-For example, a reactor with negative αT is inherently stable to changes in its temperature and thermal power.
-This significantly limits consequences of reactivity initiated ccidents.
+For example, a reactor with negative αT is inherently stable to temperature and thermal power changes.
+This significantly limits the consequences of reactivity initiated accidents.

 - Extremely unlikely conditions.

-For some external hazards it may not be not practical or even possible to demonstrate that the occurrence of a hazard of such severity that could cause extensive plant damage leading to a large or early radioactive release, and therefore needing to be practically eliminated, is below a threshold of frequency such as 10-6/year.
+For some external hazards, it may be not practical or even possible to demonstrate that the occurrence of a hazard of such severity that could cause extensive plant damage leading to a large or early radioactive release, and therefore need to be practically eliminated, is below a threshold of frequency such as 10-6/year.